Biden's top diplomat calls for deeper Japan ties, as China, North Korea cast shadow

 Both officials will leave Tokyo for Seoul on Wednesday and hold talks with counterparts in the South Korean capital until Thursday.

-From there, Austin will fly to India while Blinken will fly to Alaska, where he will be joined by the national security adviser Jake Sullivan for meetings with Chinese counterparts.

-Reporting by Humeyra Pamuk, Kiyoshi Takenaka, Ju-min Park, Antoni Slodkowski and David Dolan; Editing by Clarence Fernandez, Lincoln Feast and Michael Perry
+Reporting by Humeyra Pamuk, Kiyoshi Takenaka, Ju-min Park, Antoni Slodkowski, Elaine Lies, Ran Chang-Kim, Ritsuko Ando and David Dolan; Editing by Clarence Fernandez, Lincoln Feast and Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.